 We would also strongly recommend that the residency requirement to serve on the Insurance Council be repealed.
-Our members distribute creditor's group and travel insurance largely through contact centres situated in various provinces and the current requirement to be a BC resident in order to be eligible to serve means that it is very difficult for a representative from a CAFII member to serve.
+Our members distribute creditor's group and travel insurance largely through contact centres situated in various provinces, and the current residency requirement to be eligible to serve on the Council means that it is very difficult for a representative from a CAFII member to do so.
 As a result, there is no voice at Council to represent the views of alternate distribution channels that meet consumer needs.